Questions and answers

 You need to hold the correct endorsed registration classes if:

-• you carry out work in a high-risk endorsed area
+- you carry out PEW in an endorsed area, and

-• you have renewed, or are renewing, your licence on or after 1 September 2024.
+- you have applied to renew your licence on or after 1 September 2024.

 What changes have been made to testing and certifying PEW?

 Changes have been made to the limits on testing and certifying work.
-These changes make the rules more practical to follow on the job.
+These changes make it more practical on the job.

-If you are an electrical worker covered by the 2025 Registration Notice, you may test or certify any prescribed electrical work you are authorised to do.
+If you are an electrical worker covered by the 2025 Registration Notice, you may test or certify any PEW you are authorised to do.
 You must comply with the Electricity (Safety) Regulations 2010 and any relevant standards.

 Endorsed registration classes

-How do I get the new endorsed classes of registration?
+How do I get an endorsed registration class?

 Employer references can support your application.
-They should say what types of prescribed electrical work you have done, whether you are competent to do that work, and how many practical experience hours you have completed.
+They should say what types of PEW you have done, whether you are competent to do that work, and how many practical experience hours you have completed.

 The Board may grant exemptions from some registration requirements if you have relevant work experience from an apprenticeship or earlier jobs.
 An exemption may reduce how long you need to hold your base registration class or the number of practical experience hours you must complete.